Property Taxes in Florida: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Florida has no state income tax, making property taxes a major revenue source.
 The average effective rate is about 0.80%.
-Homesteaded properties get up to $50,000 off the assessed value plus a Save Our Homes cap that limits annual increases to 3% or CPI, whichever is less.
+Homesteaded properties get up to $50,000 off the assessed value plus a Save Our Homes cap that limits annual increases to 3% or the change in CPI, whichever is less.

 How Florida Property Taxes Work?